FlowForwarding/loom/README.md

 Tapestry requires:

-* A server running erlang to collect and report the NCI data
+* One or more servers running the Erlang/OTP distributed computing platform to aggregate the data and calculate the NCI.
-* One or more DNS servers to collect data from
+* One or more internal recursive DNS servers to provide the raw data feeds
 * One or more Open flow enabled Switches or network white boxes with at least 3 ports to act as network taps. (or you can install LINC on the network white boxes)